Transportation in Norfolk, Virginia: Roadways

 Norfolk is linked with its neighbors through an extensive network of arterial and Interstate highways, bridges, tunnels, and bridge-tunnel complexes.
 The major east-west routes are Interstate 64, U.S. Route 58 (Virginia Beach Boulevard) and U.S. Route 60 (Ocean View Avenue).
 The major north-south routes are U.S. Route 13 and U.S. Route 460, also known as Granby Street.
 Other main roadways in Norfolk include Newtown Road, Waterside Drive, Tidewater Drive, and Military Highway.
 The Hampton Roads Beltway (I-64 and its spurs I-264, I-464, and I-664) makes a loop around Norfolk.

 Long-term plans being pushed by the Raleigh-Durham area's Regional Transportation Alliance call for extension of I-495 northeastward to the Hampton Roads area.
 RTA's plan envisions the entirety of the corridor from Raleigh to Norfolk receiving a new two-digit interstate designation.
 This interstate would connect two of the United States' largest metropolitan areas still lacking direct interstate access between each other.

 In May 2016, Interstate 87 was approved in North Carolina, opposed to I-44.
 Virginia's part of I-87 is a part of VDOT and has not been requested.

 Local transit

-A transit bus system and paratransit service are provided by Hampton Roads Transit (HRT), a regional public transport system headquartered in Hampton.
+A bus system and paratransit service are provided by Hampton Roads Transit (HRT), a regional public transport system headquartered in Hampton.
 HRT buses run all over Norfolk and South Hampton Roads and onto the Peninsula all the way up to Williamsburg.
 Other routes travel to Smithfield, Virginia.
-HRT offers a toll($1.50) ferry service from downtown Norfolk to Old Town Portsmouth.
-Additional services include an HOV express bus to the Norfolk Naval Base, paratransit services, park and ride lots, and the Norfolk Electric Trolley, which provides service in the downtown area.
+HRT offers a toll ($2) ferry service from downtown Norfolk to Old Town Portsmouth.
+Additional services include an express bus and dedicated busses for the Norfolk Naval Base and park and ride lots.

-A light rail service is now partially complete for Norfolk and was on the 2012 ballot for Virginia Beach for approval to continue to the Ocean Front from Newtown road station.
-Currently runs from Newtown road station to Norfolk Sentera Hospital with plans in the future to continue to ODU and Naval Base.
-The light rail will be called The Tide and will have a starter route running along the southern portion of Norfolk, commencing at Newtown Road and passing through stations serving areas such as Norfolk State University and Harbor Park before going through the heart of downtown Norfolk and terminating at Sentara Norfolk General Hospital.
+An express intercity bus system named 757 Express (formerly MAX) connects Norfolk to the other the cities in the Hampton Roads area.
+A 7.4 mile light rail line called The Tide serves downtown Norfolk and has 11 stations between EVMC and Newtown Road.